The Snowling Queen

 O Reaper, I enchant you by this spell,

-Take your scythe of bitterest death, and slay,
+Take your scythe of cruelest death, and slay,

 The Snowling Silania.